XENONnT

 © XENON Collaboration; XENONnT PMT assembly

-It was a collaboration that shed light on how Hamamatsu should advance its technology.
-The company transformed its technology to fit the exact requirements by engaging in high-levels of communication with XENONnT researchers.
-From researchers in Italy to engineers in Japan, together, they built and tested the ideal PMT from one end of the world to another.
+It was through collaboration that Hamamatsu managed to advance its technology.
+The company transformed its technology to fit the exact requirements by engaging in high levels of communication with XENONnT researchers.
+From researchers across Europe to engineers in Japan, together, they built and tested the ideal PMT from one end of the world to another.

 At first, some PMTs did not function as required due to the incredibly challenging environment.
 In fact, the experiment was so sensitive that even the tiniest amount of micro-light emission coming from the very material of the PMT was found to create noise.
 To suppress it, Hamamatsu engineers had to replace the materials and add mechanical barriers within the PMTs to ensure the removal of sparks.

-The intrinsic radiation of PMTs were continuously improved over time.
-This was achieved by selecting components with the lowest radioactivity, thoroughly testing before sharing them with the XENON team for approval and, finally incorporating them into the PMT base design.
+The intrinsic radiation of PMTs was continuously improved over time.
+This was achieved by selecting components with the lowest radioactivity, thoroughly testing them before they were shared with the XENON team for approval, and finally incorporating them into the PMT base design.

-Today, XENONnt has published many papers on dealing with its concepts, theoretical background and technical setup.
-The next - even bigger experiment - is already in discussion and the actions to generate an even greater performance is underway.
+Today, the XENON collaboration has published many papers dealing with its concepts, theoretical and observed backgrounds, and technical setups.
+The next - even bigger experiment - is already in discussion and the actions to generate an even greater performance are well underway.
 As each of these experiments grow, so does the technology to support it.
-This will continue until we are able to uncover together the mystery behind our universe...
+This will continue until we are able to uncover together the mysteries behind our universe...

-Sign-up below to find out about the next episode!
+Sign-up below to find out about the next story!

 Ask a question